7ujian/meg4/docs/floppy.md

 |      1 |     3 | at least 5                                             |
 |      4 |     x | program's source code                                  |

-The MEG-4 PRO version saves a language type byte and compiled bytecode in this chunk when it exports standalone WebAssembly games.
+The MEG-4 PRO version saves a language type byte and compiled bytecode in this chunk when it exports a standalone game.

-Otherwise it's plain text source code, which always starts with a shebang `#!(language)` line.
+Otherwise this chunk always contains plain text source code, which always starts with a shebang `#!(language)` line.

 Palette
 -------